Spoils system

-In politics and government, a spoils system (also known as a patronage system) is a practice in which a political party, after winning an election, gives government jobs to its supporters, friends (cronyism), and relatives (nepotism) as a reward for working toward victory, and as an incentive to keep working for the party—as opposed to a merit system, where offices are awarded on the basis of some measure of merit, independent of political activity.
+In politics and government, a spoils system (also known as a patronage system) is a practice in which a political party, after winning an election, gives government jobs to its supporters, friends (cronyism), and relatives (nepotism) as a reward for working toward victory, and as an incentive to keep working for the party.
+It contrasts with a merit system, where offices are awarded or promoted based on a measure of merit, independent of political activity.

-The term was used particularly in politics of the United States, where the federal government operated on a spoils system until the Pendleton Act was passed in 1883 due to a civil service reform movement.
-Thereafter the spoils system was largely replaced by nonpartisan merit at the federal level of the United States.
+The term was used particularly in the politics of the United States, where the federal government operated on a spoils system until the Pendleton Act was passed in 1883, following a civil service reform movement.
+Thereafter, the spoils system was largely replaced by a nonpartisan merit-based system at the federal level of the United States.

-The term was derived from the phrase "to the victor belong the spoils" by New York Senator William L. Marcy, referring to the victory of Andrew Jackson in the election of 1828, with the term spoils meaning goods or benefits taken from the loser in a competition, election or military victory.
+The term was derived from the phrase "to the victor belong the spoils" by New York Senator William L. Marcy, referring to the victory of Andrew Jackson in the election of 1828, with the term "spoils" meaning goods or benefits taken from the loser in a competition, election or military victory.

 Similar spoils systems are common in other nations that traditionally have been based on tribal organization or other kinship groups and localism in general.

 Origins

 Although it is commonly thought that the spoils system was introduced by President Andrew Jackson, historical evidence does not support this view.
-Patronage came to the United States during its Colonial history, whereas in its modern form, the spoils system got introduced into U.S. politics during the administration of George Washington, whose outlook generally favored members of the Federalist Party.
-Sometimes, Washington is accused of introducing the system himself.
-In addition, both John Adams and Thomas Jefferson have also been accused, to a degree, of introducing the spoils system to U.S. politics.
+Patronage came to the United States during its colonial period, whereas in its post-revolution form, the spoils system was introduced into U.S. politics during the administration of George Washington, whose outlook generally favored members of the Federalist Party.
+Washington has been argued to have introduced the system himself.
+Additionally, both presidents John Adams and Thomas Jefferson have been argued to have introduced the spoils system to U.S. politics.